General information and tips for prospective fellowship applicants

 • Award amount varies, application will open in October and is due in January.

-• For outstanding sophomore and junior students (top 25% of class and minimum 3.75 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually Ph.D. ) and research-oriented careers in their field.
-Open to U.S. citizens, resident aliens, or nationals.
+• For outstanding sophomore and junior students (top 25% of class and minimum 3.75 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually Ph.D.) and research-oriented careers in their field.
+Open to United States citizens, permanent residents, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, U.S. nationals.

-• Worth up to $7500/year for the remaining year(s) of undergraduate study.
+• It is worth up to $7500/year for the remaining year(s) of undergraduate study.

-• Selection made on the basis of superior academic achievement, research experience and scholarly potential, a research essay, and three letters of recommendation.
+• Selection is made based on superior academic achievement, research experience, and scholarly potential, a research essay, and three letters of recommendation.

 • Approximately 300 Goldwater Scholars are selected each spring.